Wait, no, because you'd have to give your friend $20 for wifin', he wouldn't have lost anything you'd have to compensate him for...

 Here's something that's got me scratching my head: How do you think Ron Browz himself would feel about the Twenty Dollaz meme?
 Anyone wonder if he follows Marble Hornets at all?

-The fact that J thought going to the house at night was a good idea in the first place.
+Why did Jay think going to the house at night was a good idea in the first place?
 Sure, it makes sense in Movie Logic Land, where it's 20 times scarier to be there at night, but thinking as a real person, would YOU go to someone's house at night when something's stalking him/possibly you?

 Sort of justified by the fact that the entry was uploaded in the middle of December if I remember right, and if you know anything about cheap cameras, then "just after sunset" could look like the middle of the night, so it may have been as early as 4:30 pm, depending on where he was.